SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/Extending-existing-Teams-Bot.md

 ## Deploying the updated bot

-You can now package and deploy the solution using the out of the box capabilities of Microsoft Teams Toolkit.
+You can now package and deploy the solution using the out-of-the-box capabilities of Microsoft Teams Toolkit.
 You simply need to trigger the actions to **Provision**, **Deploy**, and **Publish** the bot in Microsoft Teams.
 After no more than 24 hours, your bot becomes available in Microsoft Viva Connections as a new Bot Powered ACE.

 ## Configure the Bot in Azure